top of page

 About Me

 Hello, my name is Monica! (she/her) I live in the Midwest and practice on the land of the Kaw/Kansa, Osage, Očhéthi Šakówiŋ, and Kiikaapoi Tribes.
 My background is in organizational leadership, and I spent 11 years in a variety of sectors using those skills.
-Over the last couple years, I transitioned into a new career as a trauma-informed wellness practitioner.
+A few years ago, I transitioned into a new career as a trauma-informed wellness practitioner.
 I have expertise and training in narrative focused trauma care and certifications as a Somatic Stress Release® Practitioner and Trauma Support Specialist.

 I’m trained to guide you as you listen to your body, and I strive to be an empathic witness as you honor what your body needs to help it find regulation and safety.
 I believe our bodies know what they need to get there; they may not have been given the permission or a safe avenue to express it.
 It would be an honor to work with you to create that space and permission.